ngVikings/ngvikings-2018/data/posts/2017-11-12-new-website.md

 ngVikings 2018 got a new website!
-We now ready to announce sreat speakers each week.
+We now ready to announce great speakers each week.
 Stay tuned!
 Follow our Twitter: [ngVikingsConf](https://twitter.com/ngVikingsConf)

 **By the way, Call For Papers is still open!**